 There are some places a drone is simply not allowed to enter.
 These include:- Airports:

-The drones are not allowed to fly within some radius around an airport in Dubai.
-This includes the Dubai International Airport and the Al Maktoum International Airport. - Military Bases:
+This is due to the fact that the drones are not permitted to fly anywhere within a radius of an airport in Dubai.
+These contain the Al Maktoum International Airport and the Dubai International Airport. - Military Bases:

-Drones are not allowed to fly near any military bases as well as government buildings. - Sensitive Areas:
+Drones cannot be flown in any military bases or government buildings. - Sensitive Areas:

 - Airports: